CaptainProton42/SphereScaper/README.md

 <blockquote class="twitter-tweet" data-conversation="none" data-dnt="true"><p lang="en" dir="ltr">I present: <br>Fairly even irregular quads grid in a hex<br><br>Todo: <br>1.
 Heuristic to reduce (or eliminate) 6 quad verts<br>2.
 Tile these babies to infinity <a href="https://t.co/o0kU68uovZ">pic.twitter.com/o0kU68uovZ</a></p>&mdash; Oskar Stålberg (@OskSta) <a href="https://twitter.com/OskSta/status/1147881669350891521?ref_src=twsrc%5Etfw">July 7, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
   </div>

-This was, however, only presented for a place mesh so far.
+This was, however, only presented for a grid in a plane so far.
 What do we need to do to adapt it for a sphere (or even crazier shapes)?

 The surprisingly simple answer is: *nothing*.